accurateproject/accurate/docs/ratinglogic.rst

 A standard debit operation consist of selecting a certaing balance type and taking all balances from that list in the weight order to be debited till the total amount is consumed.

-CGRateS provide api for adding/substracting user's money credit.
+AccuRate provide api for adding/substracting user's money credit.
 The prepaid and postpaid are uniformly treated except that the prepaid is checked to be always greater than zero and the postpaid can go bellow zero.

 Both prepaid and postpaid can have a limited number of free SMS and Internet traffic per month and this budget is replenished at regular intervals based on the user tariff plan or as the user buys more free SMSs (for example).